-4.3.2.1.2.
 Bioaccumulation and Dioxin-TEQ.
-The narrative bioaccumulation objective (Basin Plan § 3.3.2) states, "Many pollutants can accumulate on particulates, in sediments, or bioaccumulate in fish and other aquatic organisms.
+The Basin Plan narrative 4.3.2.1.4. bioaccumulation objective (Basin Plan § 3.3.2) states, "Many pollutants can accumulate on particulates, in sediments, or bioaccumulate in fish and other aquatic organisms.
 Controllable water quality factors shall not cause a detrimental increase in concentrations of toxic substances found in bottom sediments or aquatic life.
 Effects on aquatic organisms, wildlife, and human health will be considered."
-Because it is the consensus of the scientific community that dioxins and furans associate with particulates, accumulate in sediments, and bioaccumulate in the fatty tissue of fish and other organisms, the Basin Plan's narrative bioaccumulation water quality objective applies to these pollutants.
+Because it is the consensus of the scientific community that dioxins and furans associate with particulates. accumulate in sediments, and bioaccumulate in the fatty tissue of fish and other organisms, the Basin Plan's narrative bioaccumulation water quality objective applies to these pollutants.
 Elevated levels of dioxins and furans in San Francisco Bay fish tissue demonstrate that the narrative bioaccumulation water quality objective is not being met.
-U.S. EPA has therefore placed Suisun Bay on its 303(d) list of receiving waters where water quality objectives are not being met after imposition of applicable technology-based requirements.
+U.S. EPA has therefore placed Carquinez Strait, to which Mare Island Strait is tributary, on its 303(d) list of receiving waters where water quality objectives are not being met after imposition of applicable technology-based requirements.

 When the CTR was promulgated, U.S. EPA stated its support for the regulation of dioxin and dioxin-like compounds through the use of toxicity equivalencies (TEQs).
 U.S. EPA stated, "For California waters, if the discharge of dioxin or dioxin-like compounds has reasonable potential to cause or contribute to a violation of a narrative criterion, numeric water quality-based effluent limits for dioxin or dioxin-like compounds should be included in NPDES permits and should be expressed using a TEQ scheme" (Fed.
 Reg.
 Vol. 65, No. 97, pages 31695-31696, May 18, 2000).
 This Order uses a TEQ scheme based on a set of toxicity equivalency factors (TEFs) the World Health Organization developed in 2005, and a set of bioaccumulation equivalency factors (BEFs) U.S. EPA developed for the Great Lakes region (40 C.F.R. § 132, Appendix F) to convert the concentration of any congener of dioxin or furan into an equivalent concentration of 2,3,7,8-tetrachlorinated dibenzo-p-dioxin (2,3,7,8-TCDD).
 Although the 2005 World Health Organization scheme includes TEFs for dioxin-like PCBs, they are not included in this Order's TEQ scheme.
+The

-The CTR has established a specific water quality criterion for PCBs, and dioxin-like PCBs are included in the analysis of total PCBs.
+CTR has established a specific water quality criterion for PCBs, and dioxin-like PCBs are included in the analysis of total PCBs.

-The CTR establishes a numeric water quality objective for 2,3,7,8-TCDD of 1.4×10 -8 μg/L for the protection of human health when water and aquatic organisms are consumed.
-This CTR criterion is used as a criterion for dioxin-TEQ because dioxin-TEQ represents a toxicity-weighted concentration equivalent to 2,3,7,8 TCDD, thus translating the narrative bioaccumulation objective into a numeric criterion.
+The CTR establishes a numeric water quality objective for 2,3,7,8-TCDD of $1.4 \times 10^{-8} \, \mu g/L$ for the protection of human health when aquatic organisms are consumed.
+This CTR criterion is used as a criterion for dioxin-TEQ because dioxin-TEQ represents a toxicity-weighted concentration equivalent to 2,3,7,8-TCDD, thus translating the narrative bioaccumulation objective into a numeric criterion.